 Old and tired £500 part-exchanges mouldering in the far corner of a dealer’s forecourt are a long way from the cheap new cars we’re talking about here.
 The budget end of the new car market offers showroom-fresh metal sold by (hopefully!) respectable main dealers, with proper factory warranties

 Of course, the cheapest new cars are also in a completely different financial ballpark to the cheapest used cars.
-Rather than a few hundred quid, you’re going to need a good £6,000 to buy the cheapest new cars in the UK and as a result, these models come burdened by a completely different set of expectations.
+Rather than a few hundred quid, you’re going to need a good £6,000 to buy the cheapest new cars in the UK and as a result, these models bring with them a completely different set of expectations.

 Manufacturers will often position an entry-level new car as a lure to tempt customers through the showroom doors and into the clutches of the sales team.
-Once they’ve been treated to a complimentary coffee and an armful of glossy brochures, punters aiming to buy cheap can then be expertly edged up the model heirachy to something far more salubrious, and expensive.
+Once they’ve been treated to a complimentary coffee and an armful of glossy brochures, punters aiming to buy cheap can then be expertly edged up the model hierarchy to something more expensive.